naemon/naemon.github.io/documentation/usersguide/cgis.md

 <td align=left valign=top width="50%">
 <p>
 <b>Description:</b>
 This CGI will display the <a href="configmain.html#log_file">log file</a>.
-If you have <a href="configmain.html#log_rotation_method">log rotation</a> enabled, you can browse notifications present in archived log files by using the navigational links near the top of the page.
+If you have log rotation enabled, you can browse notifications present in archived log files by using the navigational links near the top of the page.
 </p>
 <p>
 <b>Authorization Requirements:</b>